Management of Resource at the Network Edge for Federated Learning: Related Work

-In~\cite{aledhari2020federated}, the authors discuss FL for specific applications and use-cases, and pointed out some of the challenges related to data imbalance, missing features and values, and security.
-However, they do not explore challenges related to network operation.
-Design issues and some of the challenges facing federated edge learning are introduced in~\cite{tak2020federated}, with the authors describing issues related to model aggregation node selection, energy consumption and resource allocation.
+In~\cite{aledhari2020federated}, the authors discussed FL for specific applications and use-cases, and pointed out some of the challenges related to data imbalance, missing features and values, and security.
+However, they have not explored challenges related to network operation.
+Design issues and some of the challenges faced in federated edge learning are introduced in~\cite{tak2020federated}, with the authors describing issues related to model aggregation node selection, energy consumption, and resource allocation.
 The authors in~\cite{lim2020federated} and \cite{yang2021federated} focus on FL in mobile edge computing.
-In~\cite{lim2020federated}, existing solutions for the implementation of FL at the edge are reviewed, while in~\cite{yang2021federated} the challenges of FL in the sixth cellular generation (6G) are discussed, emphasizing open problems in wireless communication that can be addressed by the use of FL.
+In~\cite{lim2020federated}, existing solutions for the implementation of FL at the edge are reviewed, while in~\cite{yang2021federated}, the challenges of executing FL in the sixth cellular generation (6G) are discussed, emphasizing open problems in wireless communication that can be addressed by the use of FL.

-In~\cite{9220170}, the authors explore design issues and the challenges of federated edge learning and propose a generic framework for adding data properties on the edge.
-The authors divide the algorithm designed for federated edge learning into device selection, resource allocation, and update aggregation.
+In~\cite{9220170}, the authors have explored design issues and challenges of federated edge learning.
+They proposed a generic framework for adding data properties on the edge.
+Their solution divides the algorithm designed for federated edge learning into device selection, resource allocation, and update aggregation.
 They suggest that, in order for FL to be executed at the edge, both resource and data need optimization.

-In contrast to what is found in the literature, in this paper, we focus on defining the resource management problem for federated learning, and discuss challenges that arise when managing edge resources running federated learning tasks.